 The Longshan culture was a late Neolithic culture in China, centered in the central and lower Yellow River and dated from about 3000 BCE to 2000 BCE.

 The distinctive feature of the Longshan culture was the high level of skill in pottery-making, including the use of pottery wheels.
-The Longshan culture was noted for its highly polished black pottery (or egg-shell pottery, Figure 1).
+The Longshan culture was noted for its highly polished black pottery (or egg-shell pottery, ).
 This type of thin-walled and polished black pottery has also been discovered in the Yangzi River valley and as far as the southeastern coast of modern China.
 It is a clear indication that Neolithic agricultural sub-groups of the greater Longshan culture had spread out across the ancient boundaries of China.

 The Neolithic population in China reached its peak during the Longshan culture.
 Toward the end of the Longshan culture, the population decreased sharply; this was matched by the disappearance of high-quality black pottery found in ritual burials.